 - PST confirmation

-The AST Biotoxin unit gained NATA testing accreditation for oysters, mussels, pipis and scallops in 2017.
-We are currently working to extend the scope of accreditation to other species that are affected by biotoxins, including rock lobster, abalone and clams.
+The AST Biotoxin unit gained NATA testing accreditation for oysters, mussels, pipis and scallops in 2017, with the addition of rock lobster, abalone and sea urchin roe in 2020.

-As part of this work, AST is a participant in an international inter-laboratory trial for a new streamlined PST analysis test, organised by two of the world leading laboratories in PST analysis, Cawthron (New Zealand) and Cefas (United Kingdom).
+As part of this work, AST participated in an international inter-laboratory trial for a new streamlined PST analysis test, the "Boundy Method", organised by two of the world leading laboratories in PST analysis, Cawthron (New Zealand) and Cefas (United Kingdom).

-For enquiries regarding zone or area closures, the TSQAP Biotoxin Management Plan or interpreting Biotoxin results, please contact TSQAP on 6165 3771 or email email@example.com
+For enquiries regarding zone or area closures, the ShellMAP Biotoxin Management Plan or interpreting Biotoxin results, please contact ShellMAP on 6165 3771 or email email@example.com

 The biotoxin facility is co-located with the algae testing facility at AST at 18 St Johns Avenue in New Town, Hobart.